azurecitadel/azurecitadel/content/terraform/environments/cloud_shell.md

 ## Summing up

-Great for the quick and dirty work, and for use in training.
-If you are doing a lot of work then you may want a fuller config.
+Cloud Shell is great for the quick and dirty work, and for use in training.
+It has most of what you need, and is always accessible if you have a network connection.

+However, if you are doing a lot of work then you may want a fuller setup directly on your machine.
 In the next environment we'll

 - install a set of tools
 - deploy using a service principal